See Trip Ideas

 Good habitat varies from lake to lake and river to river, but the basics usually remain the same.
 Sunken islands, points, saddles between visible islands, bottlenecks in current flows and weedbeds all hold promise if they're within casting distance of deeper water.
 Look for muskie to hold in transition zones at drop-offs.
 Work each location top to bottom.

 Effective lures for muskie are large surface or diving lures, spoons, and bucktail spinners.
-They also like live bait such as suckers, chubs, and frogs.
+They also like live bait such as suckers and chubs.

 Ontario's record catch

 Average sizes: 10 to 20 lbs (4.5 to 9 kg).